Corrado Giaquinto: Mature work

 In 1733, the architect and artistic director for the House of Savoy, Filippo Juvarra, invited Giaquinto to come to Turin, where he painted an altarpiece of Saint John Nepomuk.
-He then decorated the ceiling of a Villa della Regina with a Triumph of the House of Savoy, Death of Adonis and Apollo & Daphne, and Story of Aenid.
+He then decorated the ceiling of a Villa della Regina with a Triumph of the House of Savoy, (Note: The Triumph of the House of Savoy was destroyed during World War II.)
+Death of Adonis and Apollo & Daphne, and Story of Aenid.
 Giaquinto returned briefly to Rome in 1735, where his wife died soon after childbirth.
 He then returned for the next three years, to complete frescoes for the chapel of St Joseph in the church of Santa Teresa in Turin; they depict events in the life and death of Saint Joseph, including his Assumption and Rest in Egypt.

 In 1738 Giaquinto returned to Rome, and during the next year, he executed in fresco an Assumption of the Virgin for the church of Rocca di Papa, a commission for a relative of Pope Alexander VIII Ottoboni.